 Furthermore, the leading image doesn’t necessarily grab your attention, the “World’s First Medical-Grade Ring” header doesn’t draw as much attention as they should, and several outbound links that can distract the prospect from purchasing could encourage them to navigate away from the page.

-Conclusion: Not a great post-click experience.
+Conclusion: Not a great post-click landing page.

-Example: An optimized post-click experience
+Example: An optimized post-click landing page

 The alternative is to create a unique post-click landing page that matches the messaging of the original ad, giving the prospect a more cohesive experience.